 The first non-surgical step usually involves a special cleaning, called scaling and root planing.
 During the procedure the hygienist works at removing plaque and tartar deposits on teeth and root surfaces.
 This procedure helps gum tissue to heal and periodontal pockets to shrink.
 This procedure is scheduled in one or more visits, and local anesthetic may be used to make you more comfortable.

 At the next visit, the hygienist will check the pocket depths to determine the effect of the scaling and root planing.
 Many patients do not require any further active treatment after this point, only preventive care.
-If that is the case, you will be placed on a 3 month oral health therapy appointment, so that your periodontal disease does not become worse or to prevent it from recurring.
+If that is the case, you will be placed on a 3 month oral health therapy appointment so that your periodontal disease does not become worse and to prevent it from recurring.

 Removable partial dentures usually have replacement teeth fixed to a plastic base that matches the color of your gums.
 The plastic base may cover a metal framework.
 Partial dentures often have some form of clasp that attaches to your natural teeth.